Why is it that the most talked-about B2C email marketing tactics don’t apply in a B2B setting?

 To prevent emails from negatively affecting your sender reputation, it’s important to use an email-cleaning tool.
 Such a tool will help to verify email addresses and ensure that your emails have a greater chance of reaching their intended inboxes.

-A tool like VoilaNorbert can help in that department.
+A robust B2B email marketing software can do wonders.
+A tool like EngageBay can help in that department.

 Include a call to action

-87% of B2B marketers use email marketing to nurture and generate leads.
-Your emails are a key part to building an ongoing conversation with your audience.
+87% of B2B marketers use email marketing B2B to nurture and generate leads.
+Your emails are a key part of building an ongoing conversation with your audience.
 That said, they need to do more than just remind customers that you exist.

 How do you do that, then?
 For one, you can include a call to action or give customers a few options to continue the dialogue with you.
 Calls to action can take the form of a question, the sharing of relevant resources, choosing an option based on where the customer is in the buying decision, etc.